Well-posedness for mean-field evolutions arising in superconductivity: Introduction

 When an electric current is applied to a type-II superconductor, it flows through the material, inducing a Lorentz-like force that makes the vortices move, dissipates energy, and disrupts the permanent supercurrents.
 As most technological applications of superconducting materials occur in the mixed state, it is crucial to design ways to reduce this energy dissipation, by preventing vortices from moving.
-For that purpose a common attempt consists in introducing in the material inhomogeneities (e.g. impurities, or dislocations), which are indeed meant to destroy superconductivity locally and therefore ``pin down'' the vortices.
-This is usually modeled by correcting the Ginzburg-Landau equations with a non-uniform equilibrium density $a:\R^2\to[0,1]$, which locally lowers the energy penalty associated with the vortices (see e.g.~\cite{Chapman-Richardson-97,BFGLV} for further details).
-As formally predicted by Chapman and Richardson~\cite{Chapman-Richardson-97}, and first completely proven by~\cite{Jian-Song-01,S-Tice-11} (see also~\cite{Jerrard-Smets-15,Kurzke-Marzuola-Spirn-15} for the conservative case), in the asymptotic regime of a large Ginzburg-Landau parameter, this non-uniform density $a$ translates at the level of the vortices into an effective ``pinning potential'' $h=\log a$, indeed attracting the vortices to the minima of $a$.
-As shown in our companion paper~\cite{DS-16}, the mean-field equations~\eqref{eq:limeqnS1}--\eqref{eq:limeqnS2} are then replaced by~\eqref{eq:limeqn1}--\eqref{eq:limeqn2}, where the forcing $\Psi$ can be decomposed as $\Psi:=F^\bot-\nabla^\bot h$, in terms of the pinning force $-\nabla h$, and of some vector field $F:\R^2\to\R^2$ related to the imposed electric current (see also~\cite{Tice-10,S-Tice-11}).
+For that purpose a common attempt consists in introducing in the material inhomogeneities (e.g.\@ impurities, or dislocations), which are indeed meant to destroy superconductivity locally and therefore ``pin down'' the vortices.
+This is usually modeled by correcting the 2D Ginzburg-Landau equations with a non-uniform equilibrium density $a:\R^2\to[0,1]$ (or ``pinning weight''), which locally lowers the energy penalty associated with the vortices (see e.g.~\cite{Chapman-Richardson-97,BFGLV} for further details).
+As formally predicted by Chapman and Richardson~\cite{Chapman-Richardson-97}, and first completely proven by~\cite{Jian-Song-01,S-Tice-11} (see also~\cite{Jerrard-Smets-15,Kurzke-Marzuola-Spirn-15} for the conservative case), in the asymptotic regime of a large Ginzburg-Landau parameter, this non-uniform density $a$ translates at the level of isolated vortices into an effective ``pinning potential'' $h=\log a$, indeed attracting the vortices to the minima of $a$.
+As shown in our companion paper~\cite{DS-16}, the mean-field equations~\eqref{eq:limeqnS1}--\eqref{eq:limeqnS2} are then replaced by~\eqref{eq:limeqn1}--\eqref{eq:limeqn2}, where the forcing $\Psi$ can be decomposed as $\Psi:=F^\bot-\nabla^\bot h$ in terms of the pinning force $-\nabla h$ and of some vector field $F:\R^2\to\R^2$ related to the imposed electric current (see also~\cite{Tice-10,S-Tice-11}).
+In the conservative regime $\alpha=0$, $\beta=1$, the incompressible model~\eqref{eq:limeqn1} takes the form of the following inhomogeneous version of the 2D Euler equation: using the identity $ v^\bot\curl v=( v\cdot \nabla) v-\frac12\nabla| v|^2$, and setting $\tilde P:= P-\frac12| v|^2$,

+In the context of 2D fluid dynamics, this conservative equation is known as the lake equation~\cite[p.235]{Greenspan-80} (see also~\cite{Camassa-Holm-Levermore-1,Camassa-Holm-Levermore-2}): the pinning weight $a$ corresponds to the effect of a varying depth in shallow water~\cite{Oliver-97a}, while the forcing $\Psi$ is similar to a background flow.

-\subsubsection{Relation to previous works}
+\subsection{Relation to previous works}